Death by Hanging: Production

 The character R in Death by Hanging was based on Ri Chin'u, an ethnic Korean who in 1958 murdered two Japanese school girls.
 A precocious, talented young man, he not only confessed to his crimes, but wrote about them in great detail; his writings, collected as Crime, Death, and Love became nearly as famous as his crimes and persona.
-Much of his book consisted of correspondence with Bok Junan, a Korean journalist sympathetic to the communist North.
-The "sister" character was developed from this relationship, indicating the journalist's Korean nationalist interpretation of Ri's life and experiences.
+Much of his book consisted of correspondence with Park Soo-nam, a Korean-Japanese journalist (and later documentary filmmaker).
+The "sister" character was developed from this relationship, alluding to the journalist's interpretation of Ri's life and experiences.
 Much of R and the "sister's" dialogue is taken from this correspondence. Ōshima held Ri Chin'u in high regard, despite his crimes.
 Claiming him to be "the most intelligent and sensitive youth produced by postwar Japan", Ōshima thought his prose "ought to be included in high school textbooks". Ōshima first wrote a script about him in 1963, but this was not the version that eventually was filmed.
 Prior to 1968, the idea was conceptually reworked, with Ri Chin'u negated as the hero and replaced by R, a Korean subject more open to experimental treatment and analysis.
 The resulting film is just as much concerned with the domestic repression of Koreans in Japan as with the death penalty, but remains cinematically important because of its theoretical and conceptual innovations.